 - Over the course of 2016 and 2017, IRBchoice amassed nearly 80 member institutions and over 60 multi-center studies by nearly 20 different single IRBs and 44 relying institutions.

-Lessons Learned and Resources Leverage from IRBshare and IRBchoice
+Lessons Learned and Resources Leveraged from IRBshare and IRBchoice

 - Institutional Profile (IP): The IP was a major feature of the IRBchoice platform and serves as a central resource in IREx.
 Institutions use the IP to determine if they feel comfortable relying on, or serving as the Reviewing IRB for, other institutions.
 The IP became a publicly available resource on 10/1/2018.
 Download the IP Quick Guide.